-Recently I attended a blogging conference with around 699 other people, not only was it a fabulous few days of learning and meeting awesome people but I also got to frock up a little too.
+A few years ago now, I had the privilege of attending a blogging conference with around 699 other people.
+Not only was it a fabulous few days of learning and meeting awesome people but I also got to frock up a little too.
 I found myself sharing tips n tricks around styling with friends here and there, and the one that got lots of hi fives was necklaces.

 I’m known to wear or necklace or 3 but for some women it can be a daunting accessory to choose.
 I mean some are so large or blingy and then there’s the length or colour to consider, ay carumba…so much to consider.
 I know, sometimes it can be easier to just walk out the door without one, right?

 Trust me, a necklace is one of the easiest ways to create depth, life or contrast to your outfit and it’s also pretty handy for creating new necklines.
 Perfect!

 Sometimes we fall in love with a piece of clothing and it ticks ‘almost’ all the boxes…if the neckline isn’t quite right you can easily ‘bring in’ a neckline or ‘lengthen’ a neckline using a necklace…I know, cool huh 🙂

 A necklace can subtly alter the appearance of an outfit neckline, if your tee has a neckline too wide for you (but you love it anyway) then add a necklace that sits inside the scoop to draw the eye in.
 Personally I do this ‘all the time’, alternatively you can create the illusion of a lower neckline by adding a statement necklace that sits just lower than the ‘actual’ neckline or try adding a longer pendant style to create a deeper ‘V’…clever right? ?